dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 - `/partials/dev/parameters.html` shows basic Hugo page parameters
 - `/partials/dev/size-indicator.html` displays a floating circle in the upper right corner to indicate the current Tailwind CSS responsive breakpoint
+- `/partials/dev/container-indicator.html` shows the container area as a color filled backgroud

-If you don't need any of these helpers anymore, just delete the corresponding line from `/layouts/_default/baseof.html`.
+If you don't need any of these helpers anymore, just delete the `{{- partial "dev/dev-tools.html" . -}}` line from `/layouts/_default/baseof.html`.

 ## How does that work anyway?